PierrePriou/Amundsen_2021/README.md

 # Amundsen_2021
 Repository containing the code pertaining to the analyses of data collected onboard the Amundsen during the DarkEdge leg (leg5) in October 2021.
-The code is used to analyse narrowband and wideband acoustic (Simrad EK80 and WBAT), underwater vision profiler (UVP5 and 6), and light penetration data (C-OPS).
+The code is used to analyze narrowband and wideband acoustic (Simrad EK80 and WBAT), underwater vision profiler (UVP5 and 6), and light penetration data (C-OPS).